Dispersion in Analogue Gravity: Act I: Simulating the Curvature

 Several decades later, the next breakthrough came with William Unruh's insight that fluid flows exceeding their local wave speed can mimic black hole horizons \cite{Unruh1981}.
 He pointed out that when a flow transitions from subsonic to supersonic, phonons are trapped in the supersonic region—exactly as light is trapped inside a black hole.
 He imagined an experiment with superfluid liquid helium to test Stephen Hawking's theoretical prediction \cite{Hawking1975} that horizons radiate and calculated the rate of Hawking radiation of ``sonic horizons''.

 Unruh's analogy gained prominence with the resolution of the trans-Planckian problem.
 In the standard Hawking derivation \cite{Hawking1975} modes near the horizon get exponentially blueshifted, implying arbitrarily large frequencies beyond the scale of our current theory.
 Hawking radiation appears to have come from regimes where we cannot trust physics anymore.
 Jacobson and Unruh showed \cite{Jacobson1991,Unruh1995,Jacobson1996} that realistic dispersive effects at high frequencies, far from invalidating the effect, actually preserve the Hawking-like radiation.
-Replacing the linear dispersion relation \(\omega = c\,k\) by something like
+Replacing the linear dispersion relation \(\omega = c\,k\) by a higher-order one like

-prevents unbounded frequency growth.
+which, though not universal~\cite{RibeiroFischer2023}, prevents unbounded frequency growth.
 Numerical \cite{Unruh1995} and analytic work \cite{Jacobson1991,Jacobson1996} indicated that once a horizon structure is present, the emission of Hawking radiation remains robust.
 The field of analogue gravity was born, had shown its promise, but was still an obscure subject at the fringe of the mainstream.
 This changed in the era of experiments.

 In 2000 two papers \cite{Leonhardt2000,Garay2000} showed how to connect Unruh's and Jacobson's analogue with modern experimental tools.
 None of the original ideas \cite{Leonhardt2000,Garay2000} were immediately applicable; they were still Gedanken experiments --- thought experiments --- in want of more thoughts from both general relativity and experimental physics, but they paved the way to real experiments \cite{Philbin2008,Rousseaux2008,Faccio2010,Weinfurtner2011,Rousseaux2016,Steinhauer2019,Drori2019,Oberthaler2022,Steinhauer2022,Weinfurtner2023}.
 These experiments worked beyond the wildest dreams of the theorists at the time --- as one of the authors vividly recalls --- in regimes never thought to produce the analogue of Hawking radiation, but they did.
 For example, in optics \cite{Drori2019} a $10^{-3}$ modification of the effective flow speed, an order of magnitude less than the dispersion of $10^{-2}$, and acting for a mere $10^{-14}\mathrm{s}$ is enough to trigger stimulated Hawking radiation in the ultraviolet.
 Taken together, the experiments \cite{Philbin2008,Rousseaux2008,Faccio2010,Weinfurtner2011,Rousseaux2016,Steinhauer2019,Drori2019,Oberthaler2022,Steinhauer2022,Weinfurtner2023} all demonstrate that once a horizon is formed --- where the flow speed matches or exceeds wave propagation speed ---Hawking-like emission persists.
 The details of high-frequency dispersion do not destroy the effect; instead, they are an essential ingredient for the role of the horizon in the generation of Hawking radiation.
 This collective evidence strongly supports the idea that horizon--induced phenomena are fundamentally robust.